-The dependent variable in columns (1)-(5) is the percentage change in holdings of bond i by fund j from December 2019 to March 2020, while in column (6)-(10) it is the change in holdings during December 2019- March 2020 scaled by the amount outstanding of the bond.
+The dependent variable in columns (1)-(5) is the percentage change in holdings of bond i by fund j from December 2019 to March 2020, while in column (6)-(10) it is the change in holdings during December 2019.
+March 2020 scaled by the amount outstanding of the bond.
 PLMT is an indicator variable equal 1 for funds with fees or levies and at least one of the QLMTs (suspensions, gates or redemption in kind) and 0 for funds with neither fees nor levies, but at least one of the QLMTs.
 High Sensitivity is an indicator variable equal 1 is the fund has an above the median sensitivity of flows to performance over the period 2014-2018.
 Illiquid Bond is an indicator variable equal 1 if a bond is illiquid based on its Markit liquidity score.
-Columns (4) and (5) are estimated on a subsample of corporate bonds only, while columns (9) and (10) on the subsample of government bonds in family, In of assets, volatility of flows, leverage, a dummy for investment grade funds, the share of assets owned by banks and investment funds, as well as the share owned by pension funds and insurance corporations measured in December 2019.
-Robust standard errors in parenthesis.\\\ represents significance at 1% level, \\ at 5% level and, \ at 10% respectively.
+Columns (4) and (5) are estimated on a subsample of corporate bonds only, while columns (9) and (10) on the subsample of government bonds, respectively.
+Fund-level controls include the change in total assets from December 2019 to March 2020, as well as fund return, number of funds in family, In of assets, volatility of flows, leverage, a dummy for investment grade funds, the share of assets owned by banks and investment funds, as well as the share owned by pension funds and insurance corporations measured in December 2019.
+Robust standard errors in parenthesis.

 March to account for the differences in net flows during the period.
-All specifications include bond-fixed effects $(\alpha_i)$ , which control for the riskiness and performance of the bond during the period, allowing us to obtain identification from within bond variation across funds with different LMTs.
+All specifications include bond-fixed effects (α_i), which control for the riskiness and performance of the bond during the period, allowing us to obtain identification from within bond variation across funds with different LMTs.